awsdocs/aws-secrets-manager-docs/doc_source/retrieve-ct-entries.md

 # Logging AWS Secrets Manager events with AWS CloudTrail<a name="retrieve-ct-entries"></a>

-AWS CloudTrail records all [API calls for Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_Operations.html) as events, including calls from the Secrets Manager console\.
-CloudTrail also captures the following events:
+AWS CloudTrail records all API calls for Secrets Manager as events, including calls from the Secrets Manager console, as well as several other events for rotation and secret version deletion\.
-+ `RotationAbandoned` event \- Secrets Manager removed the AWSPENDING label from an existing version of a secret\.
-When you manually create a new version of a secret, you send a message signalling the abandonment of the current ongoing rotation in favor of the new secret version\.
-As a result, Secrets Manager removes the AWSPENDING label to allow future rotations to succeed and publish a CloudTrail event to provide awareness of the change\.
-+ `RotationStarted` event \- A secret started rotation\.
-+ `RotationSucceeded` event \- A successful rotation event\.
-+ `RotationFailed` event \- Secret rotation failed\.
-+ `StartSecretVersionDelete` event \- a mechanism that notifies you of the start deletion for a secret version\.
-+ `CancelSecretVersionDelete` event \- A delete cancellation for a secret version\.
-+ `EndSecretVersionDelete` event \- An ending secret version deletion\.

 You can use the CloudTrail console to view the last 90 days of recorded events\.
 For an ongoing record of events in your AWS account, including events for Secrets Manager, create a trail so that CloudTrail delivers log files to an Amazon S3 bucket\.
 See [Creating a trail for your AWS account](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)\.
 You can also configure CloudTrail to receive CloudTrail log files from [multiple AWS accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html) and [AWS Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html)\.

 You can configure other AWS services to further analyze and act upon the data collected in CloudTrail logs\.
 See [AWS service integrations with CloudTrail logs](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html#cloudtrail-aws-service-specific-topics-integrations)\.
 You can also get notifications when CloudTrail publishes new log files to your Amazon S3 bucket\.
 See [Configuring Amazon SNS notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)\.

 **To retrieve Secrets Manager events from CloudTrail logs \(console\)**